xlwang233/CaLLiPer/README.md

 - The first multimodal contrastive learning model to align spatial and semantic information.
 - Improved conceptualisation of urban space representations through location encoding.
 - Enhanced modelling of POI semantics by pre-trained text encoders.
-- State-of-the-art performance and interpretability.
+- State-of-the-art performance and interoperability (see also Extension — CaLLiPer+).

 ## Requirements